johnrjj/0xQL/README.md

 ## Overview

 `0xQL` enables developers to quickly build GraphQL integrations with existing 0x Relayers.
-The GraphQL server provides the same functionality of the 0x Relayer's REST and WS API, but has the advantages of GraphQL and the flexibility of GraphQL's [Queries](https://graphql.org/learn/queries/), [Mutations](https://graphql.org/learn/queries/#mutations), and [Subscriptions](https://graphql.org/blog/subscriptions-in-graphql-and-relay/).
+The GraphQL server provides the same functionality as the 0x Relayer's REST and WS APIs, but gains the advantages of GraphQL and the flexibility of GraphQL's query language via [Queries](https://graphql.org/learn/queries/), [Mutations](https://graphql.org/learn/queries/#mutations), and [Subscriptions](https://graphql.org/blog/subscriptions-in-graphql-and-relay/).

 ## Demo